United States at the 1984 Summer Olympics

 The United States was the host nation of the 1984 Summer Olympics in Los Angeles, California.
-It was the nineteenth time that Team USA participated, having boycotted the 1980 Summer Olympics.
+It was the nineteenth time that Team USA participated, having boycotted the 1980 Summer Olympics four years earlier.
 522 competitors, 339 men and 183 women, took part in 217 events in 25 sports.

 These Olympic Games were unique for the United States in that the host state was California, the home state of the country's president, Ronald Reagan, who himself opened the Games, becoming the first American president to open a Summer Olympics, and also any Olympic games in the United States.
 Reagan was governor of the state from 1967 to 1975.
 It was not until the 2002 Winter Olympics in Salt Lake City that an American president opened a Winter Olympics in the United States.

-The United States topped the medal count for the first time since 1968, winning a record 83 gold medals and surpassing the Soviet Union’s total of 80 golds at the 1980 Summer Olympics.
+The United States topped the medal count for the first time since 1968, winning a record 83 gold medals and surpassing the Soviet Union's total of 80 golds at the 1980 Summer Olympics.